 In concept and strategy, technique of attack, defense and counter attack can flow one into another indefinitely and with unlimited response and application.

-A practical strategy and natural instinct are essential when called upon to test the sincerity of one's practice.
+A practical strategy and immediate response are essential when called upon to test the sincerity of one's training.

-Listed below are important reference points of practice to be thought out, practiced repetitiously and mastered over time.
+Listed below are important reference points of training to be thought out, practiced repetitiously and mastered over time.

-As our Founder created the example before us, One must create and maintain a path of continuous study, self- development and self-refinement.
+One must create and maintain a path of continuous study to foster discipline and develop skill.

 Presence .
 Assess .
 Ready